 American government officials in this period corresponded with US diplomats overseas using telegrams (also referred to as cables), short messages that were encoded and decoded to ensure secrecy.
 The featured telegram was sent by the US minister in Sweden (the equivalent of an ambassador) Herschel Johnson.
 Even though the message says it is for the Secretary of State, the numbers indicated that it was actually meant for the War Refugee Board staff.

-Johnson states that "Goodyear funds were delivered in cash" and "at this time we do not recommend bank transfers."
+Johnson states that "Goodyear funds were delivered in cash," and "at this time we do not recommend bank transfers."
 Instead of sending $50,000 through banks into Sweden, the WRB gave it to a Goodyear Tire factory in Akron, Ohio.
 A Goodyear Tire factory in Sweden then gave the same amount in Swedish kronor to the WRB's representative.
-The company was no doubt surprised that the US government was making this request, but were willing to assist.
+The company was no doubt surprised that the US government was making this request, but it was willing to assist.
 Johnson warns that using the banks would "unavoidably attract notice and suspicion."

-The US had also distributed money to Estonian, Lithuanian, and Latvian groups, and asked them to provide "weekly reports…and list of people rescued."2 The groups used the WRB's funds to purchase boats and weapons to assist refugees to escape by water into Sweden.
+The US had also distributed money to Estonian, Lithuanian, and Latvian groups, and asked them to provide "weekly reports…and list of people rescued."3 The groups used the WRB's funds to purchase boats and weapons to assist refugees to escape by water into Sweden.
 From June to September 1944, several thousand refugees arrived illegally in Sweden with the help of these groups, who were covertly financed by the US government.